-.
-WARNING!
-Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury. .
-CAUTION!
-Indicates a potentially hazardous situation which, if not avoided, could result in minor or moderate injury.
-NOTICE Indicates a potential situation which, if not avoided, can result in property damage or damage to the tool. i Note: Indicates information, notes, or tips for improving your success using the tool.
+!
+WARNING: Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
+CAUTION: situation which, if not a Indicates a potentially hazardous situation which, if not avoided, could result in minor or moderate injury.
+NOTICE: not a Indicates a potential situation which, if not avoided, can result in property damage or damage to the tool. i Note: Indicates information, notes, or tips for improving your success using the tool.